sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmproxyoverride.md

 `HKLMProxyOverride` specifies a list of host names or IP addresses that bypasses the proxy server for all users on the computer.

 **Note**
-`HKLMProxyOverride` is effective only if the Group Policy for Microsoft® Internet Explorer®: "Make proxy settings per-machine (rather than per-user)" is set to **Enabled**.
+`HKLMProxyOverride` is effective only if the Group Policy for Microsoft Internet Explorer: "Make proxy settings per-machine (rather than per-user)" is set to **Enabled**.
 This Group Policy is accessible through the registry key: `HKLMSoftware\Policies\Microsoft\Windows\CurrentVersion\InternetSettings`.
 When this setting is active, it appears as `ProxySettingsPerUser`, as the type: **REG DWORD** with the default value set to **0**.